stefan-misik/nix-rice/README.md

               DEST to files in VARIANT
   -d          Show diff of the files in the system to the specified
               configuration variant to the
-  -v          Verbose mode
+  -r          Update all patches in all configuration variants -v          Verbose mode

 If no files are listed after the last switch, the command will try